FAQs

 How is the content on the website organised?

-Data For India has six verticals at the moment: Population, Health, Living Conditions, Work, Economy and Measurement.
+The Data For India website has six verticals at the moment: Population, Health, Living Conditions, Work, Economy and Measurement.
 All our work is organised under these verticals.
-You will also find a collection of all our topics at the bottom of the homepage.
+You will also find a collection of all the topics covered at the bottom of our homepage.

 How can I search for an article or chart on the website?